Probability density function

 Box plot and probability density function of a normal distribution N(0, σ^{2}).

 Geometric visualisation of the mode, median and mean of an arbitrary unimodal probability density function.

-In probability theory, a probability density function (PDF), density function, or density of an absolutely continuous random variable, is a function whose value at any given sample (or point) in the sample space (the set of possible values taken by the random variable) can be interpreted as providing a relative likelihood that the value of the random variable would be equal to that sample.
+In probability theory, a probability density function (PDF), density function, or simply density of an absolutely continuous random variable, is a function whose value at any given point in the sample space (the set of possible values taken by the random variable) can be interpreted as providing a "relative probability" that the value of the random variable would be equal to that point.
 Probability density is the probability per unit length, in other words.
-While the absolute likelihood for a continuous random variable to take on any particular value is zero, given there is an infinite set of possible values to begin with.
-Therefore, the value of the PDF at two different samples can be used to infer, in any particular draw of the random variable, how much more likely it is that the random variable would be close to one sample compared to the other sample.
+The (absolute) probability for a continuous random variable to take on any particular value is zero.
+Therefore, the value of the PDF at two different samples can be used to infer, in any particular draw of the random variable, how much more likely it is that the random variable would be close to one point compared to the other.

 More precisely, the PDF is used to specify the probability of the random variable falling within a particular range of values, as opposed to taking on any one value.
 This probability is given by the integral of a continuous variable's PDF over that range, where the integral is the nonnegative area under the density function between the lowest and greatest values of the range.
 The PDF is nonnegative everywhere, and the area under the entire curve is equal to one, such that the probability of the random variable falling within the set of possible values is 100%.

 The terms probability distribution function and probability function can also denote the probability density function.
 However, this use is not standard among probabilists and statisticians.
 In other sources, "probability distribution function" may be used when the probability distribution is defined as a function over general sets of values or it may refer to the cumulative distribution function (CDF), or it may be a probability mass function (PMF) rather than the density.
 Density function itself is also used for the probability mass function, leading to further confusion.
 In general the PMF is used in the context of discrete random variables (random variables that take values on a countable set), while the PDF is used in the context of continuous random variables.
+Both PMF and PDF are fundamental concepts in statistical inference.